The Meaning of Numbers: The Number 43

 The chapters of Genesis 30 and 36, Exodus 28 and 39, Joshua 10, 2Samuel 19, 1Kings 11 and 20, 1Chronicles 4 and 16, Psalm 107, Mark 5, Luke 18 and Acts 9 all have exactly 43 verses in the KJV Bible.

-There are no KJV books that have exactly 43 chapters.
+No KJV books have exactly 43 chapters.
 The only writings to contain more than this total number of chapters are Genesis, Psalms, Isaiah, Jeremiah and Ezekiel.
 The last three of these books are composed by those called "the major prophets" in contrast to twelve others who writings are considered those of the Minor Prophets.

 John 5, verse forty-three, reveals the true lack of love for God (verse 42) and his truth by the Jews who boasted of their zealous obedience to his law.
 It reveals not only their rejection of God but also their willingness to accept and hear any false prophet based on his own stated authority!

-I (Jesus) have come in My Father's name, and you do not receive Me; but if another comes in his own name, you will receive him (John 5:43).
+I (Jesus) have come in My Father's name, and you do not receive Me; but if another comes in his own name, you will receive him (verse 43 of John 5).

 The number 43 and King David

 Psalm 43 was written by King David during his glorious reign that ran from 1010 to 970 B.C.
-This short section, which only numbers five verses, not only cries out to God for help but also reminds us what to do when we are spiritually depressed.
+This short section, with only five verses, not only cries out to God for help but also reminds us what to do when we are spiritually depressed.

 Vindicate me, O God, and plead my cause against an ungodly nation.
 Oh, deliver me from the deceitful and unjust man, For You are the God of my strength; why do You cast me off?
 Why do I go mourning under the oppression of the enemy? . . .

 Why are you cast down, O my soul?
 And why do you moan within me?
-Hope in God, for I shall yet praise Him, the salvation of my countenance, and my God (Psalm 43:1 - 2, 5).
+Hope in God, for I shall yet praise Him, the salvation of my countenance, and my God (verses 1 - 2, 5 of Psalm 43).

 Christians in Syrian Antioch, in the spring of 42 A.D., are informed by the prophet Agabus that a famine will occur that will last a grueling three years (Acts 11:27 - 28).
 The believers respond, both in 42 and 43, by planting food and collecting needed relief for Christians in Jerusalem (verse 29).
 These needed supplies are ultimately taken to the city by Paul and Barnabas in the spring of 44 A.D. (verse 30).